Men's 10K Edinburgh

 • Hydration on route

-• Hydration and nutrition at the finish
+• Hydration & nutrition at the finish

 • Results posted in your account within 48 hours